flintlib/arb/doc/source/arf.rst

 .. function:: void arf_randtest_special(arf_t x, flint_rand_t state, slong bits, slong mag_bits)

-    Indentical to :func:`arf_randtest`, except that the output occasionally is set to an infinity or NaN.
+    Identical to :func:`arf_randtest`, except that the output occasionally is set to an infinity or NaN.

 Input and output